tmfarrell/tmfarrell.github.io/_posts/2022-04-26-product_analytics_from_scratch.md

 ### Conclusion

-To sum up, at this point the highest impact practice product teams can adopt is to map/ define, measure and analyze its users’ journeys.
+To sum up, the highest impact analytics practice product teams can adopt is to map/ define, measure and analyze its users’ journeys.
 With that, the highest value data product is one that measures and analyzes changes in user journey metrics as they relate to each other, which can ultimately be used to increase retention and revenue.
 In terms of prioritization, user retention seem most likely to have the highest direct impact on revenue and so should be prioritized for experimentation and control.

 In terms of data system architecture and implementation, the industry is quickly coming to a consensus that the “modern data stack” is the best approach for implementing reliable product analytics systems, especially for lean teams.
 As product teams progress in their effort to become more data-driven, they should adopt these tools opportunistically to facilitate and accelerate their data transformations.